 The Nerd: Winds from the north once again!
 As a consequence I was expecting a limited volume of migrants, but still a quick tour around this westside park netted 31 species without much effort.
 Had we put in a more thorough canvassing of all the trees and vegetation that the park supports, I bet we’d have found a few more.
 Garfield, like all the large Chicago parks, is a beckoning beacon of green space to birds migrating over the city.
 We did work the shrubs near the field house pretty well, turning up an Orange-crowned Warbler and Hermit Thrush and also some sparrows.
 Canada Geese and Mallards were already nesting around the lagoons, and a pair of Caspian Terns were displaying and squawking amorously to each other as they flew over the park.
 Favorite sighting: a big four foot tall Great Blue Heron standing inconspicuously at the edge of the lagoon, blending into near invisibility despite her size.

-The Bird: Our first stop was the grand bandstand where The Nerd had been lured by the calls of warblers.
+The Bird: Our first stop was the grand bandstand where the Nerd had been lured by the calls of warblers.
 It was absolutely stunning despite obvious neglect.
 The gilded field house is also magnificent.
-The park was wilder than some of the others we’ve visited so far, which is unfortunate for the neighborhood because it should be maintained to the standards of other city parks.
+The park was more overgrown than some of the others we’ve visited so far, which is unfortunate for the neighborhood because it should be maintained to the standards of other city parks.
 However, this less manicured landscape seemed better for the birds.
 The Great Blue Heron we saw was so close…in her motionless “nothing to see here” heron way.
 It was another one of those precious “Please stay.
 Please don’t go away moments”…that seemingly last forever…because they do stay.
 We also saw a feisty Red-winged Blackbird chase a Belted Kingfisher.

 eBird list of birds we saw: http://ebird.org/ebird/view/checklist/S36654236